 These bone crowns look good all on their on set on a table but are at their best when resting on a skull.

 How to Make a Halloween Crown (out of bones)

 I've found the easiest way to make fake bones look real, is by not using fake bones.
 I'm not suggesting you use human bones.
 That's just weird.
 But you can save all the bones from your chicken and turkey carcasses throughout the year and use those for Halloween decorating.
 Which is not weird at all.

-Just clean the bones of any meat (I make my carcasses into chicken broth so all the meat falls off anyway), scrub them and put them in the sink with a little bleach and water.
+- Once the bones are clean, put them in the sink with a little bleach and water.
+Around a cup of bleach for a sink half full of water.
 This lightens them and takes away the yellowish tinge they have.

 Once you finish the first circle, do another row on top.

 I really love Halloween decorating.
 It brings me back to those carefree days of my skull wielding youth.

 If you have blobs of hot glue don't worry about it.
 No one will notice them because they'll be busy looking at the bone crown you made and assessing your mental state.